Kazhnuz/awesome-gnome/README.md

 - [Lollypop](https://github.com/gnumdk/lollypop) is a music application for GNOME
 - [GRadio](https://github.com/haecker-felix/gradio/) is a client for web-based radio in GNOME
 - [GThumb](https://wiki.gnome.org/Apps/gthumb) is a powerfull and advanced application to manage your photos and image in GNOME

+### Others

+- [Luminance](http://craigcabrey.com/luminance/) is a Philips Hue client
+- [razerCommander](https://github.com/GabMus/razerCommander) is a control center for managing Razer peripherals

 ## GTK Modules and Systems